HordLawk/YottaBot/README.md

 - [ ] `userinfo` command
 - [ ] add actionlog for edited messages
 - [ ] xp multiplier for selected roles
-- [ ] react to any messages in selected channels

 ## Credits
 - [@CripBoy](https://github.com/CripBoy) for helping me with a lot issues I had in the early stages of development (I was dumb(er))